MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Resource Journals**, and then choose the related link.
 2. Choose the **Suggest Lines from Time Sheets** action.
-3. In the **Suggest Res Jnl.
+3. On the **Suggest Res Jnl.
 Lines** page, in the fields as necessary.
 4. Choose the **OK** button.
 Entries for usage are created in the resource journal, where you can modify the information as needed.
 5. Choose the **Post** action.
 6. To verify the posting, choose the **Ledger Entries** action.
 The **Resource Ledger Entries** page opens showing the result of posting the resource journal.